92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 5 hours and 30 minutes (includes freezing)

-• Why We Love It: <10 ingredients, one pot, special occasion-worthy
+• Why I Love It: <10 ingredients, one pot, special occasion-worthy

 Cool off with a cup of Hawaii’s signature treat.
-This DIY version doesn’t even require a shave ice machine—all you need is a blender.
+This DIY version doesn’t even require a shave ice machine—all you need is a blender, fruit and sugar.
+The toasted coconut on top merely gilds the lily.

 44. Coconut Choux Bites